cjordan/mongoose/README.md

                       -o rts_peel.in
 ```

+By default, the .in files will use available cotter flags.
+These must be the
+"RTS kind", with filenames like `RTS_1065880128_01.mwaf`.
+See the usage of
+reflag-mwaf-files to generate them.

 If you want to use the 2016 FEE beam, you should export the `MWA_BEAM_FILE`
 environment variable with a path to its HDF5 file, e.g.: